 You can do WHAT with an inkjet printer?!?

-:: Posted by avi_wener on 08-01-2011In a previous post we told you how how Dr. Anthony Atala’s lab at Wake Forest Institute uses a “printer” to print organs such as kidneys from cultured cells.
+:: Posted by American Biotechnologist on 08-01-2011In a previous post we told you how how Dr. Anthony Atala’s lab at Wake Forest Institute uses a “printer” to print organs such as kidneys from cultured cells.
 Although the machine shown in that post “prints” cells into organs, the apparatus itself is far from a traditional printer.

 However, Dr. Atala’s lab DOES have an actual inket printer which they have modified to print skin cells onto a 3-D scaffold which is currently being used by the US armed forces to treat severe burn victims.